 Steps to apply for a loan after the FAFSA has been completed.Contact your financial aid office; they will guide you in the completion of the required documents.
 A Loan Request Form is required by each campus for all loans.
 This document will be placed on your online financial aid file.

 Repayment begins six months after you graduate or cease to be at least a halftime student.
 You will generally have 10 years to pay back your loan.
 Your monthly payment will usually be more than $200, but never less than $50.
 It is the borrower's responsibility to maintain contact with the United States Department of Education and to establish a repayment schedule.
 The borrower's failure to inform the United States Department of Education of changes in enrollment status, anticipated graduation dates, current address, name, deferment eligibility, or college of attendance may result in default on the student loan.

 The Financial Aid Office will tell you the loan amounts that it is offering, check your online financial aid account with your campus for the amount of your loan.
-You should evaluate the aid offer carefully.
+You should evaluate the loan offer carefully.
 In the case of loans, keep in mind that whatever amount you borrow must be paid back with interest.
-If your living expenses are not as high as the standard allowance projected by your school, you may not have to borrow as much as the amount in the award letter.
+If your living expenses are not as high as the standard allowance projected by your school, you may not have to borrow as much as the amount offered.

 When you apply for a Direct PLUS Loan, the Department will check your credit history.
 To be eligible to receive a PLUS loan, you must not have an adverse credit history.
 If you are determined to have an adverse credit history, you may still receive a Direct PLUS Loan if you obtain an endorser who does not have an adverse credit history.
 An endorser is someone who agrees to repay the Direct PLUS Loan if you do not repay the loan.
 If you are a parent borrowing on behalf of your dependent student, the endorser may not be the student on whose behalf a parent obtains a Direct PLUS Loan.
 In some cases, you may also be able to obtain a Direct PLUS Loan if you document to our satisfaction that there are extenuating circumstances related to your adverse credit history.